 Douglas Gansler and Michael Zeldin quoted in the Law360 article, "Banks Must Choose Whether Daily Fantasy Is Worth The Risk"

 Douglas Gansler and Michael Zeldin were quoted in Evan Weinberger's Law360 article, "Banks Must Choose Whether Daily Fantasy Is Worth The Risk," on November 13, 2015 .
-With regulators taking a hard look at banks’ compliance with anti-money laundering, Bank Secrecy Act and other compliance...In The News
+With regulators taking a hard look at banks’ compliance with anti-money laundering, Bank Secrecy Act and other compliance issues,...In The News

 Douglas Gansler and Michael Zeldin quoted in the MarketWatch article, "Big Banks Weigh Halt to Taking Fantasy Cash from FanDuel, DraftKings"

 Douglas Gansler and Michael Zeldin were quoted in Francine McKenna's MarketWatch article, "Big Banks Weigh Halt to Taking Fantasy Cash from FanDuel, DraftKings," on November 12, 2015.
-Daily fantasy sports wagering sites DraftKings and FanDuel are saying they’re going to fight the order from...In The News
+Daily fantasy sports wagering sites DraftKings and FanDuel are saying they’re going to fight the order from New...In The News

 Michael Zeldin Quoted in PaymentsCompliance Article, "Modern Money Laundering and Compliance Culture"